-Gupshup Partners With Xiaomi to Enable Smart SMS in MIUI
+Gupshup partners with Xiaomi to enable Smart SMS in MIUI

+Gupshup, the leading smart messaging platform has partnered with Xiaomi, India's number one smartphone and smart TV brand to provide smart SMS in MIUI's messaging app.

-BANGALORE, Feb.
-13, 2020 /PRNewswire/ -- Gupshup, the leading smart messaging platform has partnered with Xiaomi, India's number one smartphone and smart TV brand to provide smart SMS in MIUI's messaging app.
-The advanced AI powered features enable automated classification and smart visualization of messages helping users to manage their messaging inbox more efficiently.
+Bengaluru (Karnataka) [India], Feb 13 (ANI/PRNewswire): Gupshup, the leading smart messaging platform has partnered with Xiaomi, India's number one smartphone and smart TV brand to provide smart SMS in MIUI's messaging app.
+The advanced AI-powered features enable automated classification and smart visualization of messages helping users to manage their messaging inbox more efficiently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)